The Upwing in Bipolar Disorder

 Manic depression, commonly referred to as bipolar disorder, is a complex mental health disorder that causes extreme and unpredictable shifts in mood.
 These mood swings can be so difficult to manage and to live with that individuals suffering from the disorder may find themselves impaired, unable to keep a job or function in a normal relationship.
 With erratic mood swings, severe fluctuations in energy, and unpredictable behavior, living with this mood disorder can be a perpetual struggle.

 Self medicating manic depression with drugs or alcohol is a very common practice among individuals with the mental health condition.
 Often, the treatment they receive, usually a combination of medication and psychotherapy, is not sufficient in quieting the torrents that accompany bipolar disorder.
 Because of the difficulty of the symptoms, many turn to alcohol or drugs to help soften the often-debilitating daily effects of manic depression.

 Manic depression is under the umbrella of major affective disorders, or mood disorders.
-As a serious and complex mental health disorder, manic depression can be accompanied by highly disruptive behaviors and emotional states.
+As a serious and complex mental health disorder, the definition of manic depression can be accompanied by highly disruptive behaviors and emotional states.
 Approximately five million U.S. adults, or 2.8% of the population, struggle with manic depression, according to the National Institute of Mental Health.
 The disorder effects about the same number of males as females, which is a departure from the statistics of those who suffer from major depressive disorder who are predominately female.